In the early days of the ET, “portability” meant you could stow your trusty machine inside a small suitcase and “lug it” between offices.

 I’m not sure I’d want to travel with it, but it is lighter than many electric typewriters that came before:

-As well as “Adler”, the Gabriele 8008/800L was also sold under the “Triumph” brand, and sold as the Alpha 2001/2002 under the “Royal” brand in the USA:
+As well as “Adler”, the Gabriele 8008/800L was also sold under the “Triumph” brand.
+In the UK, the “Gaby” 8008/800L was sold as the Imperial 8008/L and in the USA as both the Royal Satellite II and the Royal Alpha 2001/2002.

 Released in 1982, the 8008 was the first in a long series of “Gabriele” portable and compact electronic typewriters.
 It was described in Australian advertising of August 1983, as “setting the new standard for the office at home”.